mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 The first argument of `token` is the matching function for the token to
 parse.
-If the function returns something in `Just`, that value becomes the
+If the function returns something in a `Just`, that value becomes the
 result of parsing. `Nothing` indicates that the parser does not accept this
-token and so the primitive fails.
+token, and so the primitive fails.

 The second argument is a `Set` (from the `containers` package) that contains
-all expected `ErrorItem`s to be displayed to the user in case of failure.
-We
+all the expected `ErrorItem`s to be displayed to the user in case of failure.
-will explore the `ErrorItem` type in details when we will be discussing
+We will explore the `ErrorItem` type in detail when we discuss parse errors.
-parse errors.

-To better understand how `token` works, let's see some definitions from the
+To better understand how `token` works, let's look at some definitions from
-`Text.Megaparsec` module which contains, among other things, some
+the `Text.Megaparsec` module, which contains, among other things, some
 combinators that work with all types of input stream. `satisfy` is a fairly
-common combinator, we give it a predicate that returns `True` for tokens we
+common combinator: we give it a predicate that returns `True` for the tokens
-want to match and it gives us a parser back:
+we want to match, and it gives us a parser back:

 ```haskell
 satisfy :: MonadParsec e s m